This is yet the best unplanned trip for me. The evening before our scheduled flight came my biggest surprise—my passport was nowhere to be found!

 St. Augustine Church

 St. Augustine Church is the oldest standing church in Ilocos Sur.
 It is dedicated to Our Lady of Charity (Apo Caridad), the Patroness of Ilocandia.
 This is where the uprising led by Diego Silang took place.

 It was built in 1590 and was named after St. Augustine, the patron saint of the Augustinian friars.
 It was damaged during the World War II and was reconstructed in 1950.
 It has a neo-gothic design mixed with pseudo-romansque elements.

 Another earthquake baroque church is the metropolitan church in Plaza Burgos – St. Paul Cathedral (aka Vigan Cathedral).
 It was raining when we went there so we just stop for a while to view it inside the tricycle.

 Our musuem guide told an interesting love story of former President Quirino and his wife and also the detailed story of the courtship of Ferdinand to Imelda Marcos.
-The entrance fee is P30.

 The cafe was named after Ilocano poetess and playwright Leona Florentino hailed as the Mother of Philippine Literature and the building was her ancestral home.

 They also offer flavorsome and appetizing longganisa, an Ilocano pride.

 This is how Café Leona old building looks outside.